htang014/rshell/README.md

 * Space after '$' prompt is sometimes deletable.
 Causes unexpected behavior.
 * Cursor can move up and down inside shell.
 Doing so will mess up commands.
 * The bash command "cd" is not implemented and therefore does not work currently.
+* Bash commands run in this shell will not be contained within the shell and can potentially affect the bash process.
+For instance, "clear" will clear the entire screen, including text originating in bash.
+This might be worked around by explicitly defining the command in bin/.